 Defending against fraudulent enlistment charges.

 Fraudulent enlistments happen when someone joins the military with the intent to commit a crime or deceive the military in some way.
 This could include lying about qualifications, age, or criminal history.
-Fraudulent enlistments are against the Uniform Code of Military Justice and can result in penalties which is why it is critical to work with a military defense lawyer should you be facing such charges.
+Fraudulent enlistments are against the Uniform Code of Military Justice.
+They can result in penalties, so it is critical to work with a military defense lawyer should you face such charges.

 Generally, these penalties can include a range of fines, imprisonment, and/or dishonorable discharge from the military.
-Some of the more specific penalties that may be applicable in a particular case depend on such factors as the nature and severity of the false statement, whether the individual successfully enlisted/got promoted/got a discharge under false pretenses, and whether any harm was caused as a result.
+Some of the more specific penalties that may apply in a particular case depend on the nature and severity of the false statement, whether the individual successfully enlisted/got promoted/got a discharge under pretenses, and whether any harm was caused.

 Learn the Elements of Article 83 Before Enrolling in Anything

-Military members who are looking to enroll in a new program or who are considering separation from the military should be aware of article 83 of the Uniform Code of Military Justice (UCMJ).
+Military members looking to enroll in a new program or considering separation from the military should be aware of Article 83 of the Uniform Code of Military Justice (UCMJ).
 This article covers fraudulent enlistment, appointment, or separation.
 The punishment for those found guilty of this offense can range from a dishonorable discharge to imprisonment.

 Another element of Article 83 pertains to the consequences of committing fraud.